 Traffic accidents that involve buses can be more complex than most crashes.
 There are always questions of whether or not the bus provider did what they could to prevent the accident, whether the driver was properly licensed, and whether or not the bus met federal safety standards.
 The sheer size of the bus already makes any accident more tragic, but since it holds so many passengers, bus accidents lead to more injuries in a single crash.

-Buses do not all have seatbelts and even when they do‚ wearing them is rarely enforced causing a greater hazard for passengers.
-In addition to the risk of those traveling on the bus‚ there is also an increased chance for injury or death of those in the other vehicle.
-A bus can weigh upwards of 11 tons (22‚000 pounds) making it a lethal weapon in an accident.
+Buses do not all have seatbelts, and even when they do, wearing them is rarely enforced, causing a more significant hazard for passengers.
+In addition to the risk of those traveling on the bus, there is also an increased chance for injury or death of those in the other vehicle.
+A bus can weigh upwards of 11 tons (22,000 pounds) making it a lethal weapon in an accident.

 Philadelphia School Bus Accidents

-In 2010‚ 463 school bus passengers were injured and two were killed in school bus accidents.
+In 2010, 463 school bus passengers were injured, and two were killed in school bus accidents.
 There were also 147 school bus accidents that resulted in property damage without any injuries.
-Thankfully‚ the occurrence of these accidents has gone down significantly from 2006 when there were 523 accidents leaving 798 injured and 13 killed with 199 accidents involving just property damage.
+Thankfully, the occurrence of these accidents had gone down significantly from 2006 when there were 523 accidents leaving 798 injured and 13 killed with 199 accidents involving just property damage.

-Being involved in an accident is hard enough and if the bus you were injured in was operated by a Pennsylvania state or local agency it can be even more overwhelming with strict timelines and procedures if it was a city or school bus‚ but you do not have to go through it alone.
+Being involved in an accident is hard enough, and if the bus you were injured in was operated by a Pennsylvania state or local agency it could be even more overwhelming with strict timelines and procedures if it was a city or school bus, but you do not have to go through it alone.
 The Pennsyvilana bus accident attorneys at Console and Associates have represented accident victims for 25 years and can help you through the legal process.